barotto/libRocketDoc/pages/cpp_manual/debugger.md

 #### On-screen log

-The debugger puts in its own system interface layer to intercept the logging messages going out of Rocket.
+The debugger puts in its own system interface layer to intercept the logging messages going out of {{page.lib_name}}.
 The log beacon (a little exclamation mark) will become visible in the top-right corner of its context when a new log message has been sent.
 You can open the log by clicking on the beacon or opening the debugger and clicking on the 'Message Log' button.

 #### Outline renderer